its4utuff/gorgias-help/src/helpdesk/01-integrations.rst

     5. Write "Email us" as the Display Title, and "mailto:yoursupportemail@company.com" as the url, pick the mail icon and click **Add Module**

 Done!
-Now, you customers can email you or start a chat conversation from the Elev.io help center.
+Now, your customers can email you or start a chat conversation from the Elev.io help center.